sdbondi/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 - Manage the underlying network connections; with automatic reconnection if necessary.
 - Listen for messages from its [InboundConnection] and pass the messages onto the given handler socket.
 - Send messages to the peer using the [OutboundConnection].
+- If possible, reject connections from other [NetAddress]es.

 Unlike [InboundConnection] and [OutboundConnection] which are essentially stateless, `PeerConnection` maintains a particular `ConnectionState`.